Nutrition and Physical Activity

 Nutrition and Activity for Communities (N.A.C.) series

-Nutrition and Activity for Communities (N.A.C.) series by Dr. Tandalayo Kidd, Human Nutrition Specialist, is designed to assist adults who work with adolescents in addressing healthy lifestyle behaviors related to nutrition and physical activity.
+Nutrition and Activity for Communities (N.A.C.) series by Dr. Tandalayo Kidd, Food, Nutrition, Dietetics and Health Specialist, is designed to assist adults who work with adolescents in addressing healthy lifestyle behaviors related to nutrition and physical activity.
 The series include eleven lessons that provide teaching points, curriculum guidelines, and student activities with answer keys.
 Visit www.ksre.ksu.edu/bookstore to order.

 Walk Kansas for Kids

 You Are What You Eat

 You Are What You Eat is designed to help adolescents understand the relationship between the foods they eat and overall health.
 Adolescents are in an active growth phase, and the foods they eat can have an impact on their health in the future.
 This resource focuses on four main bodily systems: cardiovascular, respiratory, digestive, and musculoskeletal.
 The content is presented in a workbook that highlights an overview of each bodily system, nutrients impacting that bodily system, and foods containing the nutrients.
 The Leaders’ Guide provides activities that can be done with adolescents to reinforce the information learned on the bodily systems.